 Building a home is an exciting challenge, and financing it doesn’t have to be daunting.
 Together with Kiwibank, we’ve compiled this no-jargon beginner’s guide to construction loans.

 For many people, building their own home is at the top of their wish-list.
 They dream of a place that will express their style and embrace their lifestyle.
-Being involved with the design and build from the get-go is exhilarating – a project that brings a real sense of satisfaction and reward.
+Being involved with the architectural builders from the get-go is exhilarating – a project that brings a real sense of satisfaction and reward.
 While financing a build is a little different to applying for a mortgage on an existing property, it’s not the overwhelming process you might think.
 Just as a design-and-build home is shaped individually for you, so is a construction loan that can be adapted to your specific financial situation.
 With the bank alongside you on the journey, you’ll have a roadmap to the finish line and any challenges can be tackled together.
 So let the adventure begin.

 BEFORE YOU BUILD

 Over the past 12 months, 7% of Kiwibank’s new home loan customers have opted to build.
 While some of these construction-loan customers are first-home buyers, the majority already own their home, so they’ll need to work out how to manage an existing home loan alongside the new construction loan.